 Introspect and know if your bond with this person is blocking that you have with your spouse.

-6. Disgusted with your home life
+6. Being indifferent to your home life

 You are so much into your emotional partner that you hate your own home.
-Your family disgusts you and you feel you would be better off with your emotional partner.
+Your family disgusts you even and you feel you would be better off with your emotional partner.
 This is the stage when you go through the worst turmoil because you are finally unable to do the precarious balancing act between your commitment towards home and your affinity towards your emotional partner.

 7. The final decision